Event Details and Route Information

 Weather: Diabetes doesn't stop for bad weather and neither does the Tour de Cure - WE RIDE, RUN, & WALK, RAIN OR SHINE!
 Please check the forecast and dress and pack accordingly.

 Early Packet Pickup: In order to participate in our early packet pickup, you must have met the fundraising minimum.
 By participating in the early packet pick-up, you can avoid any lines at the registration tent on event day.
-Stop on Tuesday, September 4 at the Performance Bike in Westminster (7430 W 88th Ave, Westminster, CO 80021) or Thursday, September 6 at the Performance Bike in Greenwood Village (6570 S Yosemite St, Greenwood Village, CO 80111) from 4-8 to pick-up your participant bib number and turn in any additional funds you've collected.
+Stop on Thursday, September 13 at Performance Bike from 3:00PM-7:00PM.
+If you do not attend packet pick-up, please arrive at least thirty minutes to an hour prior to your route start time.
+This will provide you with enough time to park, check-in, and get to the start line.

-Routes: Whether short or long, each route is fully supported with rest stops, SAG vehicles and more.This year, there are 4 cycling routes (100 miles, 63 miles, 30 miles, 12 miles), as well as a 5K Run and 5K Walk.
+Routes: Whether short or long, each route is fully supported with rest stops, SAG vehicles and more.This year, there are 3 cycling routes (63 miles, 30 miles, 12 miles), as well as a 5K Run/Walk.
 Please remember that all cycling participants must wear a helmet.
 If a minor is participating, the minor is also required to wear a helmet, if riding.

 If you need to change your route selection, please alert the volunteers